AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 - An [ADHA PBS Prescription Claim Item](StructureDefinition-dh-medicationrequest-pbs-claim-1.html) (MedicationRequest resource) **SHOULD** be contained within the [ADHA Record of Claim against PBS or RPBS](StructureDefinition-dh-explanationofbenefit-medicare-pbs-1.html) (ExplanationOfBenefit resource)
 - An [ADHA Organ or Tissue for Donation BodyStructure](StructureDefinition-dh-bodystructure-aodr-1.html) (BodyStructure resource) **SHOULD** be contained within the [ADHA Record of Consent from Australian Organ Donor Register](StructureDefinition-dh-consent-aodr-1.html) (Consent resource)
 - Systems constructing a resource that represents medication or body structure information are encouraged to make use of contained resources.
-  - Operations on Medication resources are expected to be within the context of a referencing resource query such as an ExplanationOfBenefit, Flag, MedicationAdministration, MedicationDipsense, MedicationRequest or MedicationStatement.
+  - Operations on Medication resources are expected to be within the context of a referencing resource query such as an ExplanationOfBenefit, Flag, MedicationAdministration, MedicationDispense, MedicationRequest or MedicationStatement.
   - Operations on BodyStructure resources are expected to be within the context of a referencing resource query such as a Consent, DiagnosticReport, Observation or ServiceRequest.
 - Otherwise, when responding to a query, servers should not use inline contained resources to represent the returned data.